danielmaartens/sovtech-assessment/README.md

 # SovTech Technical Assessment

 ## The Chuckle Generator
-A Single Page (Mobile First) Application that displays Chuck Norris jokes using chucknorris.io
+A Single Page Application that displays Chuck Norris jokes using chucknorris.io

+This app was written using Mobile First principles.

 # Tech Stack